-One of the conversations that comes up most frequently with the marketing talent we recruit, especially among those in a marketing executive search, is the subject of compensation negotiation.
+One of the conversations that come up most frequently with the marketing talent we recruit, especially among those in a marketing executive search, is the subject of a marketing executive salary negotiation.

 We’ve found time and again that the best talent isn’t motivated primarily by money, but rather new challenges and interesting opportunities.
 Still, compensation rightfully remains a huge consideration for any potential new role.